Huddle Metric Library

 About the Metric library

-The Teamgage metric library provides a curated set of validated Huddle metrics, grounded in best-practice survey science and proven research on team effectiveness, psychosocial safety, and risk management, and refined through Teamgage’s data and experience to support frequent, action-oriented pulse measurement.
+The Teamgage metric library provides a curated set of validated Huddle metrics.
+These have been grounded in best-practice survey science and proven research on team effectiveness, psychosocial safety and risk management, and refined through Teamgage’s data and experience.

 InfoFor more information about the design principles and research foundations applied, you can learn more here.